BCH4Countries/OSBA/ReadMe.md

 ### Usecases

-- Accept Bitcoin - Want to accept Bitcoin at your business?
-Use OSCA to provide your customers a easy way to purchase Bitcoin
+- Accept Bitcoin Cash - Want to accept Bitcoin Cash at your business?
+Use OSBA to provide your customers a easy way to purchase Bitcoin Cash without a middle man.

 - Passive Income - Use the commission feature to earn a commission on each transaction.

-- Fungibility - Make crypto more fungibile by allowing anyone to anonymously convert hard fiat currency into cryptocurrency.
+- Fungibility - Make Bitcoin Cash more fungibile by allowing anyone to anonymously convert hard fiat currency into Bitcoin Cash.

 ### How does it work?

-OSCA is very simple to use.
+OSBA is very simple to use.
 Simply insert the amount of cash you would like converted to Bitcoin then press the blue flashing button.

 <p align="center">
     <img  width="400"  src="https://github.com/jettscythe/OSBCHATM/blob/master/misc/demo.gif?raw=true" alt="Demo">